ttymck/pyalgotrade/doc/tutorial.rst

 Plotting
 --------

-PyAlgoTrade makes it very easy to plot a strategy execution.
+QuantWorks makes it very easy to plot a strategy execution.

 Save this as sma_crossover.py: